 For further details regarding the PTT, click here.

-There are a number of EXEMPTIONS that are available to purchasers from paying the full PTT amount.
-The most common exemption is called the First-Time Home Buyer’s Program (HBP).
-To qualify for the HBP, all of the following requirements must be met:
+YES!
+There are several exemptions that are available to purchasers from paying the full PTT amount.
+The 2 most common exemptions are:

 For residential properties valued between $500,000 and $525,000, a partial exemption is available using the following calculation: